The Five Women of Angels' Place

 From the first meeting I had with Loretta and Anne Marie at our kitchen table, we were filled with the Holy Spirit.
 The process of planning for our first group home was filled with faith and action.
 Never once did we waiver and say to ourselves that this project would not come about.
 We were determined and kept moving forward and learning what it would take to see our dream come true.

 I made the call to Cardinal Maida, who was good enough to invite us to his home for a meeting.
 We talked with him about our hopes and dreams of serving those in need through Angels’ Place.
 At the end of our meeting, he gave us his blessing on the project and said we could use his name throughout the community to help develop the support needed to implement our plans.
 From there the circle of love opened; more and more people were called to help.
-The seeds we sowed fifteen years ago have developed into a beautiful Christian community of soon to be sixteen homes honoring our Lord Jesus.
+The seeds we sowed have developed into a beautiful Christian community of homes honoring our Lord Jesus.
 I am extremely humbled to have played a part in the formation of Angels’ Place.

 When State institutions closed, there was a real shortage of quality housing for persons with developmental disabilities.
 Parents were told that it would be years before service would be available unless there was a death of both parents.
 My husband Ray and I worried about what would happen to our daughter Charlotte when we were gone.